-AIC policy work falls into two main categories, environmental policy and external policy, covering a range of issues from CAP and Biotechnology to Climate Change and Greenhouse Gas mitigation.
-Paul Rooke is Head of Policy, External Relations and works with Jane Salter Head of Policy, Environmental.
+AIC policy work falls into two main categories, environmental policy and external policy, covering a range of issues from future farming, innovation and productivity to agri-climate and food chain sustainability.
+Jane Salter Head of Policy, Environmental works with Andrew Pearson Policy Manager.

 AIC has a website dedicated to Brexit providing a wide range of useful information, including regular briefings, meeting reports, sector priorities and links to information from other organisations and stakeholders.

 Together with our partners in the food chain we want to build a more resilient future and we have committed to a Sustainability Roadmap that will deliver.

 Over the next 40 years, the global food system will have to feed more people with less impact.
 This will mean providing a higher quality diet whilst dealing with greater competition for land, water and energy and the economic and political pressures of globalisation as the climate changes.

 Championing the Farmed Environment (CFE) encourages farmers and land managers across England to protect and enhance the environmental value of farmland, through environmental measures that sit alongside productive agriculture.